CloudCourseSpring2024/webapp/README.md

 3. To stop the database go to services and stop mysql83.

 ## Postman
-1. Choose the appropriate HTTP method (e.g., GET, POST, PUT, DELETE).
+1. Choose the appropriate HTTP method (e.g., GET, POST, PUT, DELETE)
-2. Enter the URL of the API endpoint to be tested in the URL bar.
+2. Enter the URL of the API endpoint to be tested in the URL bar
-3. Click on the "Send" button to send the request to the API endpoint.
+3. Click on the "Send" button to send the request to the API endpoint